-It is often discussed among the masses about the freely available user friendly media players and mostly we come across VLC as an unbeatable media player among its competitors.
-Despite of the competitive advantage not only it plays up files to discs, webcams, streams but also works with odd codec encrypted files one downloaded from random websites in Eastern Europe.
-Though, it mostly runs on every platform like Windows, Mac OS X, Linux, iOS, Unix and also in Android applications.
-However, one amazing feature VLC is that it offers Frame by Frame VLC that enables you to play through a video one step at a time.
+It is often discussed among the masses about the freely available user-friendly media players, and mostly we come across VLC as an unbeatable media player among its competitors.
+Despite the competitive advantage not only it plays up files to discs, webcams, and streams but also works with odd codec-encrypted files downloaded from random websites in Eastern Europe.
+Though, it mostly runs on every platform like Windows, Mac OS X, Linux, iOS, Unix, and also Android applications.
+However, one amazing feature of VLC is that it offers Frame by Frame VLC that enables you to play through a video one step at a time.

 This indeed can prove to be helpful in capturing snapshots from videos or if one wants to thoroughly go through and examine every frame of that insane BMX bicycle flip jump captured on the personal camera.

-it usually has a simple method users may use.
-Either video is playing or pausing in the device user may get frame by frame feature after pressing hot key.
+it usually has simple methods users may use.
+Whether the video is playing or pausing in the device, the user may get frame by frame VLC feature after pressing a hotkey.
 Users must press ‘E’ to pause the video while playing.
-E is considered as a default hotkey for Frame by Frame option.
-Pressing ‘E’ consistently will ultimately lead to accurate place in the media.
+E is considered a default hotkey for the Frame by Frame VLC option.
+Pressing ‘E’ consistently will lead to an accurate place in the media.

-If you have any issues with VLC media player frame by frame function, you can twist to its best substitute that is VLC 5KPlayer.
-A VLC 5KPlayer is a frame by frame video player with embedded 4K video playback, Air Play, DLNA stream and online media download features that you can use to play MP4 MKV AVI videos in milliseconds efficiently.
+If you have any issues with the VLC media player frame-by-frame VLC function, you can twist to its best substitute, the VLC 5KPlayer.
+A VLC 5KPlayer is a frame-by-frame VLC video player with embedded 4K video playback, AirPlay, DLNA stream, and online media download features that you can use to play MP4 MKV AVI videos in milliseconds efficiently.

-Firstly, press the “Start” button on your Windows toolbar and then scroll through the program menu until you reach the “Video LAN” program group.
-Click to open the group and then click on “VLC media player” to start the VLC software.
+Firstly, press the “Start” button on your Windows toolbar and scroll through the program menu until you reach the “Video LAN” program group.
+Click to open the group and click on “VLC media player” to start the VLC software.

 Fourthly, press the two-barred pause button to pause the video at any point.

-However, most of the digital videos we come across would almost certainly have a frame rate of 24, 30, 50 or 60 frames per second.
-A 60 frames/second video would experience a lot smoother than a 24 or 30 fps video because it contains more frames or details.
-A high frame rate means that a person can play a video in slow movement and it would still appear smooth as there would be less motion blur compared to a 24 fps video.
+However, most of the digital videos we come across would almost certainly have a frame rate of 24, 30, 50, or 60 frames per second.
+Sixty frames/second video would experience a lot smoother than a 24 or 30-fps video because it contains more frames or details.
+A high frame rate means that a person can play a video in slow motion, and it would still appear smooth as there would be less motion blur compared to a 24 fps video.

-If we press the spacebar to play the video at normal speeds and come out of the frame by frame playback.
+If we press the spacebar to play the video at normal speeds and come out of the frame-by-frame playback.
 In order to check the actual frame rate of the currently playing video you can press the Ctrl + J shortcut.
 It would certainly open the codec information and properties like the frame rate of the currently playing video.
-However, this shortcut would work only in the window mode and won’t work in full screen mode.
+However, this shortcut would work only in window mode and not in full-screen mode.

-It offers a variety of features that most of the other Players lack like converting audio and video files to any format, streaming or downloading YouTube videos, Recording an Audio or Video, Recording Your Desktop and Webcam.
-Capturing screenshots and by adding visual effects to the videos seem to be the tip of the iceberg in this technological advancement.
+It offers a variety of features that most players lack, like converting audio and video files to any format, streaming or downloading YouTube videos, Recording an Audio or Video, and Recording Your Desktop and Webcam.
+Capturing screenshots and adding visual effects to the videos seem to be the tip of the iceberg in this technological advancement.

-VLC Frame by Frame feature indeed shows the video frame by frame which means you see a single frame at a time which in turn helps you to take a look at the details more carefully, so that you do not miss out on anything.
-Things that are worth knowing are that video can be a complex business and people have often found that the snapshot tool is not always safe enough.
+Frame by Frame VLC feature indeed shows the video frame by frame, which means you see a single frame at a time which in turn helps you to take a look at the details more carefully so that you do not miss out on anything.
+Things worth knowing are that video can be a complex business and people have often found that the snapshot tool is not always safe enough.